What's the Difference Between a Soloist, String Duo, String Trio, String Quartet, and String Quintet?

 Characteristics:

-- Four-part harmony offering a full and complex sound
+- Rich, 4-part harmony offering a full and complex sound

-- Ideal for exploring a wide range of emotions and musical ideas
+- Ideal for exploring a wide range of musical styles (such as classical music during a ceremony, and pop music during a cocktail hour)

-Curious how a string quartet sounds live?
-Take a listen to Artiva Strings' cover of “Beautiful Things” by Benson Boone, below.
-(You can also head over to our Instagram page and YouTube channel for even more quartet examples!)
+Curious to hear how a string quartet sounds?
+Listen to Artiva Strings’ cover of “Beautiful Things” by Benson Boone (below), or head over to our Instagram page and YouTube channel!

 String Quintet